Mount Ascutney Regional Commission

 |

-First, explore our comprehensive Funding Resources chart, summarizing various housing funding opportunities, eligible project types, and key information to help you navigate available resources.
-Additionally, check out the new Housing Snapshots, featuring profiles for our 10 towns with detailed data on household demographics, housing trends, affordability, and more.
+First, explore our comprehensive PDF of Funding Resources chart, summarizing various housing funding opportunities, eligible project types, and key information to help you navigate available resources.
+Additionally, check out the the new Housing Snapshots, featuring profiles for our 10 towns with detailed data on household demographics, housing trends, affordability, and more.
 These snapshots provide valuable insights to inform local planning and decision-making.
 Submit Your STIC Incentive Award Application!
 Do you have any innovative project ideas that could benefit VTrans?
 You have the opportunity to secure up to $125,000 in Federal funding for your project.
-Submit an application here: STIC Incentive Award Application.
+Submit an application at STIC Incentive Award Application.

 Applications will be reviewed by the STIC Executive Team, who will base their award selections on a project's alignment and fit with VTrans and FHWA goals and priorities.
 A final report is required upon completion of the project.
 Just Released: 2024-2025 LWCF Community Grant

 The Land & Water Conservation Fund (LWCF) supports the development of public outdoor recreation opportunities across Vermont, with a focus on creating parks and open spaces, enhancing recreation areas and facilities, and protecting wilderness areas and forests.
 This grant funds the acquisition of land for parks and public outdoor recreation, the development of new outdoor recreation facilities, and the renovation of existing facilities for outdoor recreation.
-The timeline for the 2024-2025 LWCF community grant round is now available on FPR's website.
-This grant round will open in October 2024.
-Interested applicants can review the information and federal grant manual posted at https://fpr.vermont.gov/land-and-water-conservation-fund.
-Additional resources, including all application materials, will be available online by October 2024. |
+View the FPR Timeline for the 2024-2025 LWCF community grant round or to review federal grant manual. |